dstackai/dstack/docs/developers.md

 ## Ambassador program

-Passionate about AI infrastructure and open-source?
-Join the `dstack` ambassador program!
+Love AI infrastructure and open-source?
+Become a `dstack` ambassador!

-As an ambassador, you’ll play a key role in growing the `dstack` community by:
+As an ambassador, you’ll play a key role in growing our community by:

 * Sharing your expertise through blogs, talks, and tutorials
 * Organizing meetups and community events
 * Advocating for open-source AI container orchestration

-<a href="https://calendly.com/dstackai/discovery-call" target="_blank"
+<a href="#" target="_blank"
    class="md-button md-button--primary sky small"
     data-tally-open="3jGzb9"
     data-tally-overlay="1">
     Get involved
 </a>

-Ambassadors receive recognition, content amplification, and cloud GPU credits to support their projects
+> We support ambassadors with recognition, wider exposure, and cloud GPU credits.

 ## For contributors